 If you've determined you need probate, here's what's involved:

 Contact every institution to get valuations as of the date of death.
 You'll need professional valuations for property.
+Our guide to valuing an estate for probate explains this process in detail.

 Even if no tax is due, you must report the estate's value to HMRC.
 Most estates use the simpler IHT205 form.
 Larger estates need the 17-page IHT400.